Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-deploy-1.png)

 - Enter a Name and Location for the Gateway
-- Select the required APIs from those that are configured in the APIM instance
+- Select the required APIs from those that are configured in the Azure API Management instance
   - Our lab will use the Colors API - this was configured in an earlier module
 - Select the `Add` button